 “If you do your research and keep your eyes open, you’ll find an array of great food in Wichita, and everything here is done with more love than in bigger cities you might visit,” said Carolina Freeman, who moved to Wichita from her native Argentina in 2017.

 Among Wichita’s diverse food options are the sweet and savory empanadas and South American desserts offered at Freeman’s Argentina’s Empanadas.
-The self-taught chef started filling to-go orders for her empanadas during the pandemic in 2020 and opened a storefront in 2022 where you can eat the hand-held pastries at a small counter or buy a dozen to go.
+The self-taught chef started filling to-go orders for her empanadas during the pandemic in 2020 and is still offering her tasty creations today.

 Her mother is from Peru and her father is from Argentina.
 While she’s inspired by her time living in both countries, Freeman and her mother trained with an award-winning empanada maker in Argentina.
 Her empanadas are baked and not fried, and you’ll find at least 12 gourmet flavors on the menu ranging from sweet to savory.